CoEDL/elpis-wiki/2019-ICDLC-workshop-preparation.md

 # 2019 ICDLC workshop preparation

-To prepare for the workshop, you will need to be on a good internet connection to download the software.
+To prepare for the workshop, you will need to be on a good internet connection to download the data and software.
 We will download one small file (3MB) and two large files (500MB and 2GB).

 ### Abui toy corpus